 Dr. Barnhill has published more than 40 articles in peer-reviewed journals and has given presentations at over 190 national and international conferences, including the Autism Society of America (ASA) and the National Association of School Psychologists (NASP).
 In 2002, she published the book, Right Address…Wrong Planet: Children with Asperger Syndrome Becoming Adults, and with her husband, Press Barnhill, she co-authored Parents of Children with Disabilities: A Survival Guide for Fathers and Motherspublished in 2010.
 In addition, she has contributed book chapters on autism spectrum disabilities for four textbooks.
 She is actively involved across campus in committee work on projects such as the energy savings company initiative.
 Her community work includes Christian Healing Ministry Prayer.

 Dr. Glenn Buck is the Elizabeth Forsyth Distinguished Professor of Education.
 His primary duties include teaching graduate level courses in the area of early childhood special education and supervising interns.

-In addition to his work at Lynchburg College, he served as the Executive Director for Elizabeth’s Early Learning Center, a local program that serves approximately 110 children from culturally and economically diverse backgrounds.
+In addition to his work at University of Lynchburg, he served as the Executive Director for Elizabeth’s Early Learning Center, a local program that serves approximately 110 children from culturally and economically diverse backgrounds.

-Dr. Buck was active in the development of the St. Lucia-Lynchburg College teacher training programs in special education (established in 2003).
+Dr. Buck was active in the development of the St. Lucia-University of Lynchburg teacher training programs in special education (established in 2003).

 Dr. Buck holds a leadership position in the American Speech and Hearing Association (ASHA), and he serves as a consulting editor for Remedial and Special Education.
 He is a frequent speaker at regional teacher in-service programs, and at state and national conferences.